rethinkdb/www/_posts/2015-04-28-ios-push-notifications.md

 });
 ```

-In the URL route handler, the code responsible for extracting the token does a little bit of parsing: it strips out spaces and and angle brackets.
+In the URL route handler, the code responsible for extracting the token does a little bit of parsing: it strips out spaces and angle brackets.
 The actual token is a simple hex value, but the mobile API that provides access to the token emits it with space-delimited character pairs enclosed in angle brackets.
 You have to strip those extraneous symbols before using the hex string with Apple's push notification service.

 The handler uses a simple ReQL query to add the location checkin to the database.
 If the operation completes successfully, it returns a little JSON message so that the mobile app knows that everything worked as expected.